-The Set Anti-Replay Counter procedure shall include the following mandatory execution steps:
+The Set Anti-Replay Sequence Number procedure shall include the following mandatory execution steps:

-- a) Execution of Set ARC; Role: Initiator;
+- a) Execution of Set ARSN; Role: Initiator;

-- b) Signaling of Set ARC Request; Role: Initiator;
+- b) Signaling of Set ARSN Request; Role: Initiator;

-- c) Execution of Set ARC; Role: Recipient.
+- c) Execution of Set ARSN; Role: Recipient.

-3.3.3.7.3.2 Execution of Set ARC
+3.3.3.7.3.2 Execution of Set ARSN

-The Execution of Set ARC step shall
+The Execution of Set ARSN step shall

+- a) be executed by the Initiator; - b) have the following inputs: - 1) SPI of an existing Security Association, - 2) requested new value for the managed Anti-Replay Sequence Number; - c) have the following output: Security Association with new Anti-Replay Sequence Number; - d) execute the following: replace the current value of the managed Anti-Replay Sequence Number with the requested value.

+3.3.3.7.3.3 Signaling of Set ARSN Request

+The Signaling of Set ARSN Request step shall

 - a) be executed by the Initiator;

 - b) have the following inputs:

-- 1) SPI of an existing Security Association,

-- 2) requested new value for the managed anti-replay sequence number;

-- c) have the following output: none;

-- d) execute the following:

-replace the current value of the managed anti-replay sequence number with the requested value.

-3.3.3.7.3.3 Signaling of Set ARC Request

-The Signaling of Set ARC Request step shall

-- a) be executed by the Initiator;

-- b) have the following inputs:

 - 1) the SPI of the Security Association,

-- 2) requested new value for the managed anti-replay sequence number;
+- 2) requested new value for the managed Anti-Replay Sequence Number;

-- c) have the following output:

-SPI and new ARC value transmitted to the Recipient;
+- c) have the following output: SPI and new ARSN value transmitted to the Recipient;

-a Set ARC Command PDU as defined in 5.5.1.3 shall be created and transmitted to the Recipient using the interface specified in section 4.
+d) execute the following: a Set ARSN Command PDU as defined in 5.5.1.8 shall be created and transmitted to the Recipient using the interface specified in section 4.

-3.3.3.7.3.4 Execution of Set ARC
+3.3.3.7.3.4 Execution of Set ARSN

-The Execution of Set ARC step shall
+The Execution of Set ARSN step shall

-- a) be executed by the Recipient;

-- b) have the following inputs:

-- 1) SPI received from the Initiator,

-- 2) requested new value for the managed anti-replay sequence number received from the Initiator;

-- c) have the following output: none;

-- d) execute the following:

-- 1) verify that the SA exists and that its service type is Authentication or Authenticated Encryption,

-- 2) replace the current value of the managed anti-replay sequence number with the requested value.
+- a) be executed by the Recipient; - b) have the following inputs: - 1) SPI received from the Initiator, - 2) requested new value for the managed Anti-Replay Sequence Number received from the Initiator; - c) have the following output: Security Association with new Anti-Replay Sequence Number; - d) execute the following: - 1) verify that the SA exists and that its service type is Authentication or Authenticated Encryption, - 2) replace the current value of the managed Anti-Replay Sequence Number with the requested value.

-3.3.3.8 Set Anti-Replay Window
+3.3.3.8 Set Anti-Replay Sequence Number Window

-The Set Anti-Replay Window directive is used to initialize the managed anti-replay sequence number window for a Security Association to the value supplied by the service user.
+The Set Anti-Replay Sequence Number Window directive is used to initialize the managed Anti-Replay Sequence Number window for a Security Association to the value supplied by the service user.